-Italian Wedding Cookies, Rainbow Cookies, Tri-Color Cookies – pick the name you like, these little cakes of pink, yellow and green are less complicated than you think, but it’s helpful to know a few things before making them.
-When I made my first batch of Rainbow Cookie I wasn’t sure what type of almond paste to use, which recipe was the best, the proper way to coat them or whether or not the eggs really needed to be separated.
-After multiple batches of 3 different recipes, I’ve learned a few things about Rainbow Cookies.
+Italian Wedding Cookies, Rainbow Cookies, Tri-Color Cookies – pick the name you like.
+These little cakes of pink, yellow and green are less complicated than you think, but it's helpful to know a few things before making them.
+After multiple batches of 3 different recipes, I have a few tips.
+But first, I'll tell you a little about each of the Rainbow Cookies recipes I tested.

-First, I started with a highly rated recipe from Food.com which is baked in 8 inch pans.
-I used almond pastry cake filling instead of almond paste and got a soft, dense, very flavorful cookie that was really more like a little cake or petit four.
+Number one on the list was a highly rated recipe from Food.com which is baked in 8 inch pans.
+It calls for almond pastry cake filling instead of almond paste and makes a soft, dense, very flavorful cookie that is really more like a little cake or petit four.
 Here they are pictured below.
-I was so proud of those cakes, but now I’m much better at making them.
+This was my first batch.
+They're not perfect, but I was very happy with them at the time.

-The second recipe was Joe’s Culinary in the Desert Seven Layer Bars made in a 13×9 inch pan.
-The layers were quite thin, and since I kind of like seeing more cake in each slice, I tried Joe’s recipe again in a slightly smaller (11×9 inch disposable pan).
+The second recipe was Joe's Culinary in the Desert Seven Layer Bars made in a 13x9 inch pan.
+The layers were quite thin, and since I prefer more cake in each slice, I tried Joe's recipe again in a slightly smaller (11x9 inch disposable pan).
 Better.
+This is a solid recipe, but it's from Joe so no surprise there.
+So you can make these in a 13x9 inch pan or go with a pan that's a little smaller.

-Here’s a photo of the three I just mentioned in order – Joe’s recipe baked in 13×9 inch pans, Joe’s recipe baked in 11×9 inch pans (I sliced those a little thin.
+Here’s a photo of three Rainbow Bars from the two recipes I just mentioned.
+Joe’s recipe baked in 13x9 inch pans, Joe’s recipe baked in 11x9 inch pans (I sliced those a little thin.
 Whoops!) and the Allrecipes.com/Gourmet recipe with the 24 tablespoons of butter.
-My favorite was Joe’s, but baked in the 11×9 inch pans (the middle one).
+My favorite was Joe’s, but baked in the 11x9 inch pans (the middle one).

-Where the fun really began was dipping.
-You’d think that would be difficult, but if you freeze the cake and then cut it into little sticks, it’s kind of fun.
+This is where the fun starts.
+You'd think that dipping these in chocolate might be difficult, but if you freeze the cake and then cut it into little sticks, it's kind of fun.
 Thanks for the tip, Eric in AZ.

 For my first batch, I just spread chocolate over the top as pictured in the second (and worst) photo.
 For all consecutive batches, I skipped the step of refrigerating the layers and put the cooled, stacked, layers, tightly wrapped, in the freezer.
 When ready to coat with chocolate, I took them out of the freezer, cut into butter-size sticks, and tried different methods of coating them with chocolate.

-Now that I’m better at making these and have learned a few tricks, I recommend the Food.com recipe made with almond cake filling (Solo) or Joe’s recipe made with Odense, Solo or homemade almond paste.
+Now that I have some experience making Rainbow Bars, I recommend the Food.com recipe made with almond cake filling (Solo) or Joe’s recipe made with Odense, Solo or homemade almond paste.
 If you are using Odense (the kind in the tube), make sure to grate it before adding it to the sugar.
 If you don’t, you might end up with lumps of almond paste in your cakes.
 You can see the little lumps in mine.

 Rainbow Cookies Recipes and Tips